jsulz/sotu-analysis/README.md

 app_file: app.py
 pinned: false
 license: mit
-short_description: A data dashboard for all recorded U.S. State of the Union addresses.
+short_description: A data dashboard for all U.S. State of the Union addresses.
 datasets: jsulz/state-of-the-union-addresses
 ---